 MOST POPULAR GIRL NAMES STARTING WITH F

-An Old Norse name, Freya was the goddess of love and beauty.
-It caught on elsewhere in the English-speaking world first, but lately it’s climbing in the US, too.
+The name of the Norse goddess of love and beauty, Freya caught on elsewhere in the English-speaking world first, but lately it’s climbing in the US, too.

-An Irish surname name, and the only one of the Finn names used in big numbers for girls.
+An Irish surname, and the only one of the Finn names used in big numbers for girls, making it a gender-neutral name.

 Poet James Macpherson made it famous in 1762 poem Fingal; Shrek gave it to Cameron Diaz’s half-ogre princess and introduced it to a new generation.